joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 ---
 ## A Resolution

 One would think I'd be crazy to repeat my mistake of taking three modules in a semester.
-Summer 24 almost broke me and I was about to test my limits even further by taking DVA, HDDA and Practicum in the same semester.
+Summer 24 almost broke me and I was about to test my limits even further by taking DVA, HDDA and Practicum in the same semester - three modules known to be extremely difficult to complete even on their own.

 But I was set on completing OMSA in 2024.
 If Hawkeye could survive all those world-ending events with a bow, maybe I have a shot.